RobinTTY/LearningCollection/website/docs/C-Sharp/Core Concepts/RecordTypes.md

 - Records are distinct from classes in that record types use **value-based equality**
   - That means: Two variables of a record type are equal if the record type definitions are identical, and if for every field, the values in both records are equal
+- When do we use records/classes/stucts:
+  - You use `class` definitions to create object-oriented hierarchies that focus on the responsibilities and behavior of objects
+  - You create `struct` types for data structures that store data and are small enough to copy efficiently
+  - You create `record` types when you want value-based equality and comparison, don't want to copy values, and want to use reference variables
+  - You create `record struct` types when you want the features of records for a type that is small enough to copy efficiently

+Some more details:

 - To enforce value semantics, the compiler generates several methods for a record type:
   - An override of [`Object.Equals(Object)`](<https://docs.microsoft.com/en-us/dotnet/api/system.object.equals#system-object-equals(system-object)>)
   - A virtual Equals method whose parameter is the record type